RedSoxDiehard.com

 One-page, printable schedule

-Ticket prices range from $12 (upper bleachers) to $105 (field box).
-Premium areas like the Green Monster, Right Field Roof, and the new Pavilion Level cost more, but have standing room tickets available for $25 to $30.
-Tickets are currently available to some games in April, May, and september.
-Go to the RedSox.com Online Ticket Office to purchase.
-The remaining games will go on sale sometime in January or February.
+Ticket prices range from $12 (upper bleachers) to $135 (field box).
+Premium areas like the Green Monster, Right Field Roof, and the new Pavilion Level cost more, but have standing room tickets available for $25 to $35.
+Tickets are available for Red Sox home games now at the RedSox.com Ticket Office.

 Check out the Fenway Park seating chart, with views from each section.